49 terms starting with C.

 The lower enclosed section of an engine housing the crankshaft, connecting rods, and bearing lubrication system.

-- Crude Oil Washing
+- Crude Oil Washing (COW)

 A tank cleaning method using crude oil cargo as the washing medium to dissolve and remove waxy residue from tank surfaces.